rdeneau/formation-fsharp/en/fsharp-training-12-computation-expr.md

   - Prefer a single behaviour unless it's a generic/multi-purpose CE
 - Create a **builder** class
 - Implement the main **methods** to get the selected behaviour
-- Use/Test your CE to verify it compiles *(see typical compilation errors below),* produces the expected result, performs well.
+- Use/Test your CE to verify it compiles *(see typical compilation errors below),* produces the expected result, and performs well.

 ```txt
 1. This control construct may only be used if the computation expression builder defines a 'Delay' method